mponce0/covid19.analytics/JOSS/paper.md

 ![Screenshot of a `covid19.analytics` dashboard implementation -- the dashboard can be used through a web-interface or deployed locally in the users' machine.\label{fig:dashboard}](./dashboard-mosaic.png)

-Another unique feature of this package is the ability of incorporating models to estimate the disease spread by using the actual data.
+Another unique feature of this package is the ability to incorporate models to estimate the disease spread by using the actual data.
 The `covid19.analytics` package allows users to model the dispersion of the disease by implementing a simple *Susceptible-Infected-Recovered* (SIR) model